Vault Safety assesses expectedness for each Case Assessment through generated Expectedness records.

 Product Core Datasheet If an assessment's Case Product has a Core Datasheet, an Expectedness record is generated for the Core Datasheet.

 Study Core Datasheet When the assessment's Case Product is of the type Study Product, and if the Study Product Role is Investigational, an Expectedness record is generated for the Study's Core Datasheet.
-If no Study Core Datasheet is available, Vault considers the Product Core Datasheet when evaluating Expectedness.

 Local Datasheets Expectedness records are generated for each Case Product Registration with a Local Datasheet.
 Admins can configure Local Datasheets to inherit listed events from the Core Datasheet.